Rephaim text: The identity of the Rephaim

 Conrad L'Heureux has identified three main approaches to the identity of the Rephaim.
 According to Virroleaud and R. Dussaud, the Rephaim are minor deities who accompany Ba'al and follow him down into the underworld, as such Virroleaud suggested that the meaning of the term eventually evolved to be "shades of the dead" in Biblical Hebrew and Phoenician.
 According to André Caquot the meaning of the term is "shades", as in Phoenician and Biblical Hebrew, and Marvin Pope suggested the similar meaning of "deified dead", supported by the fact that deifying the deceased was common practice in the time and place of the composition.

 John Gray proposed that the Rephaim were actually human "cultic functionaries" who join the king on his visits to threshing floors and plantations, as is described in the Rephaim text, "in order to promote fertility".
 L'Heureux proposed a fourth opinion that the Rephaim were gods, though not minor ones.
 According to his conclusion the term Rephaim may refer either to human or divine individuals or groups.
 When in the divine context, the singular will refer to the god El and the plural to all those gods who gather at his invitation, in the human context it refers to an "aristocratic warrior guild under the patronage of El".

 Similar to Pope, Coogan and Smith suggest that the Rephaim refer to deified deceased ancestors, proposing that they were called "Healthy Ones" due to the state of well-being they were believed to attain after death.
 In Ugaritic texts, the Rephaim were worshipped in the form of feasts and fruit harvests so that they would grant their blessings of human and agricultural fertility.
-Based on references to kinship between the gods and the Rephaim in the texts, Jonathan Yogev suggests that the Rephaim were the mortal descendents of the divine family, and acted as demigod kings or leaders who served the gods.
+Based on references to kinship between the gods and the Rephaim in the texts, Jonathan Yogev suggests that the Rephaim were the mortal descendants of the divine family, and acted as demigod kings or leaders who served the gods.